galaxyproject/training-material/faqs/galaxy/updating_account_preferences.md

 ---

-1. Log into your existing account and update the email address under User > Preferences.
+1. Log into your existing account and update the email address under **User > Preferences**.
 DO NOT create another new account or it will be detected as a duplicate account.
 Any use of multiple accounts can result in data loss.

 2. If you instead want to start over with a new account, delete your old account(s) first under User > Preferences, then create a new account.